Learn how technological, social, economic, and cultural forces are redefining market research.

 $50 - One-Month Extension (only one extension is granted per participant)

 Prepayment is required to be registered.
-Prices listed are per person (US Funds).
+The prices listed are per person (US Funds).
 Prices are subject to change.

 Zoe Dowling, Ph.D – Senior Vice President Research, FocusVision